Member Bios

 Jankoski joined the College of Engineering as assistant dean in 2014.
 Previously, he spent five years as assistant dean for human resources in the Wisconsin School of Business, and has held human resources positions elsewhere at UW-Madison and at the State of Wisconsin.
 He earned his bachelor of arts in human resources management from the University of Wisconsin-Eau Claire.

-Teaching Faculty, Technical Communications
+Teaching Faculty, Engineering Communications and Applied Ethics

 Contact: najung@wisc.edu